nuckle/tboi-flash-save-parser/README.md

 - **Mac**: `~/Library/Application Support/Steam/SteamApps/common/the binding of isaac rebirth/`
 - **Linux**: `~/.steam/steam/steamapps/common//The Binding Of Isaac/`

-2. My progress isn't changing or nothing gets unlocked!
+### 2. My progress isn't updating or nothing gets unlocked!

 If your save data doesn't seem to update, try deleting your `so.sol` file.
 This file is deprecated but still used by the game to sync with `serial.txt`.